ilios/user-guide/courses-and-sessions/courses/README.md

 A Course is a Curricular object that defines the content and structure of a specific instance of coursework available to the school or program.

-There are three main areas corresponding to Courses in Ilios.
+There are three main functional areas related to the maintenance and creation of Courses in Ilios.

-## Sections
+## Functional Areas

 ### Overview
 This refers to the upper area of the screen which is always visible.
 It provides the main details of the Course including ...